 A junior college district may begin their reporting of specified audit results to the Texas School Safety Center (TxSSC) following their receipt of the link to the district’s online Junior College Reporting Tool (JCARtool).
-This tool will be emailed to the President, Chancellor or junior college district designee (if applicable) on April 4, 2018.
+The link to the tool was emailed to the President/Chancellor and junior college district designee (if applicable) on April 4, 2018.
 Responses to items in the tool must be submitted to the TxSSC by September 15, 2018.

 While the term “audit” is included in TEC §37.108, the process was developed by the TxSSC as an ongoing assessment of a district’s safety and security.
 Audits should be an ongoing process with the aim of identifying hazards, threats, and vulnerabilities that might pose a danger to life or property and/or may interfere with a safe, secure and healthy environment that is conducive to teaching and learning.
 Attention to safety and security should not be thought of as an annual or a once-every three year “audit” event.
 Junior College Districts are encouraged to integrate ongoing safety and security assessments into everyday activities.
 This includes planning, training, and drilling of emergency procedures.